SPONSORED BY: Cedar Bear Liquid Herbal Supplements

 Email any questions to email@example.com.

-TENTATIVE Rehearsal Schedule coming soon.
+TENTATIVE Rehearsal Schedule below.
 Please know that we are very aware of your time and our own.
 We will cancel rehearsals if we don’t need them and make sure that your time at the theatre is well-spent.
 Specific people & groups will only need to come specific days and times.
-Those will be determined after auditions.
+Those will be determined after auditions and casting.

 AUDITION TIPS FOR OUR 2020-2021 SEASON